Back to Blog

 4. Entering the wrong recipient card number.
 Unlike bank transfers, most card-to-card providers do not verify the recipient's name against the card number.
 One wrong digit can send money to a complete stranger with no guaranteed way to recover it.
 Triple-check all 16 digits before confirming.

 5. Ignoring transfer limits before sending.
 Attempting to send above your verification tier triggers holds, rejections, and delays.
-Complete your KYC verification in advance - especially before time-sensitive transfers.
+Complete your KYC verification in advance, especially before time-sensitive transfers.

 Frequently Asked Questions About Card-to-Card International Transfers

+How do I transfer money from one card to another internationally?
 Fund a transfer through a card-to-card provider like Paysend, Wise, Remitly, or WorldRemit.
 Enter the recipient's 16-digit Visa or Mastercard number, choose the amount, and confirm.
 The provider routes funds through Visa Direct or Mastercard Move to credit the recipient's card, usually within minutes.
 No IBAN or SWIFT code is needed.

+Can I send money internationally with a credit card?
 Yes, most card-to-card providers accept Visa and Mastercard credit cards as a funding source.
 However, your card issuer may classify the transaction as a cash advance, which adds a 3 to 5% fee and immediate interest with no grace period.
 Using a debit card avoids this risk and is usually cheaper.

+How long does a card-to-card international transfer take?
 Most card-to-card international transfers arrive within minutes.
 Visa Direct requires fast-funds-enabled banks to credit recipients within 30 minutes.
 However, delivery can take 1 to 3 business days if the recipient's bank does not support real-time processing or the corridor has slower infrastructure.

-Check estimated delivery times on your provider's platform before sending.
+Is it safe to transfer money using card-to-card services?
 Yes.
 Licensed card-to-card providers use 3D Secure authentication, PCI DSS-compliant encryption, and AML/KYC screening.
 Transfers are processed through Visa and Mastercard networks with the same security infrastructure as everyday card payments.
 In the US, the CFPB grants senders the right to cancel within 30 minutes and a 180-day error resolution window.

+Can I cancel a card-to-card international transfer?
 In most cases, yes, if the funds have not yet been deposited to the recipient's card.
 Under US CFPB rules, senders have the right to cancel a remittance transfer within 30 minutes of payment at no cost.
 After that window, cancellation depends on the provider's policy and whether the recipient's bank has already credited the funds.
-Contact your provider immediately if you need to cancel.

 Conclusion

 Three things to keep in mind before every transfer.
-First, debit-to-debit is the safest and cheapest funding method - use it unless you have a specific reason not to.
+First, debit-to-debit is the safest and cheapest funding method.
+Use it unless you have a specific reason not to.
 Second, always compare the total amount the recipient receives, not just the provider's advertised fee.
 Third, if you plan to use a credit card, check your issuer's cash advance policy first.

 Regulated providers using Visa Direct and Mastercard Move apply the same security standards as everyday card transactions.
 Your money is protected when you use a licensed, reputable service.